Sommer Ray Does A Slow Pole Dance While Rocking A Mostly Nude Booty

 Throughout the video, Sommer remained relaxed as she flaunted her supple body while dancing to a slow beat.
 At one point, she turned toward the camera, putting her taut tummy and tiny waist on view.
 Another time, her enviable thigh gab took center stage.

 At one point, she slightly stuck out her tongue while holding onto the pole.
-In another instant, the athletic social media celebrity gracefully wound around that same pole while touching the top knot she rocked for the video.
+In another instance, the athletic social media celebrity gracefully wound around that same pole while touching the top knot she rocked for the video.

 The appreciation for Sommer’s most recent upload came fast and furious, with nearly half-a-million likes showing approval within less than an hour of being shared.
 Meanwhile, many fans couldn’t wait to write in the comments section.